Understanding the Why-How-When of Invoice Approval Workflow Automation

 Here are 5 reasons why you should automate the invoice approval process:

 conventional invoice approval processes are characterized by delays in the review and approval of invoices.
 Manual processes are also riddled with bottlenecks

-- Lack of visibility – the stakeholders do not have visibility into the status of the invoice in a manual process.
+the stakeholders do not have visibility into the status of the invoice in a manual process.
 The lack of visibility into the status of invoices causes delays in approvals.

-- Lack of transparency – manual processes are not standardized and depend more on human intervention.
+Manual processes are not standardized and depend more on human intervention.
 This decreases the transparency in invoice workflows.

 any process that is driven by human efforts is ridden with delays and long approval times.

-- Excessive paperwork – manual processes use a lot of paper-based documentation.
+Manual processes use a lot of paper-based documentation.
 Loss or damage to paper documents causes delays in the approval process.

 Manual invoice approvals are ridden with all of the above challenges that slow down invoice approvals.
 An electronic invoice approval process addresses all these challenges and improves the speed and efficiency of invoice approval.

-When should you automate the Invoice Approval Process?
+When should you Automate the Invoice Approval Process?

 There are several reasons why you should automate the invoice approval process.
 Organizations looking to improve the efficiency of invoice approval and eliminate errors and frauds from the process must consider invoice approval automation.